-From the front panel, you can press , then , then Security, to control some of the features of the printer.
+From the front panel, you can press , then , then , then Security, to control some of the features of the printer.

-- USB drive: Enable or disable the use of a USB flash drive. - Firmware update from USB: Enable or disable firmware updates from a USB flash drive. - Internet connection: Enable or disable the Internet connection. - NOTE: If you disable it, you also disable automatic firmware updates, the HP Designjet ePrint & Share connection, and remote printing. - Enable HP ePrint Center connectivity: Enable or disable the use of HP Designjet ePrint & Share with a computer connected directly to the printer. - User sessions: Enable or disable automatic log-out after 1, 3, or 5 minutes. - Printer access control: Enable, disable, or change the administrator password.
+- USB drive: Enable or disable the use of a USB flash drive. - Firmware update from USB: Enable or disable firmware updates from a USB flash drive. - Internet connection: Enable or disable the Internet connection.

+NOTE: If you disable it, you also disable automatic firmware updates and remote printing.

+- Enable HP Connected: Enable or disable the use of HP DesignJet ePrint with a computer connected directly to the printer. - User sessions: Enable or disable automatic log-out after 1, 3, or 5 minutes. - Printer access control: Enable, disable, or change the administrator password.